List of highest counties in the United States

-Counties and county-equivalents of the United States of America.
+An enlargeable map of the counties and county equivalents located in the 50 U.S. states and Washington, D.C. as of 2020.
+Connecticut's nine councils of government and the 100 county equivalents in the U.S. territories are not on this map.

 The following table ranks the 50 highest United States counties or county-equivalents (Note: Forty-eight U.S. states have counties, Louisiana has parishes, and Alaska has boroughs and census areas in the Unorganized Borough.
 The entire District of Columbia is considered a county-equivalent, as are the 38 independent cities of Virginia, and the independent cities of Baltimore, Maryland, St. Louis, Missouri, and Carson City, Nevada.) by mean elevation.
 (Note: The "mean of extremes" elevation is the arithmetic mean of the highest and lowest elevations.)
 This list uses the "mean of extremes" elevation which is the arithmetic mean of the highest and lowest elevations.

 Lake County, Colorado has the highest U.S. county mean elevation of 11702 ft.
 Lake County is the home of Mount Elbert and Mount Massive, the two highest summits of the Rocky Mountains of the United States and Canada.
 Lake County is also the home of the highest U.S. county low point, the Arkansas River at the Chaffee County line with an elevation of 8965 ft.

 With the highest mountain of all North America, the Denali Borough of Alaska has both the highest U.S. county high point, the summit of Denali at 6190.5 m elevation, and the greatest U.S. county elevation range of 19925 ft.

 Of these 50 highest U.S. counties, 34 counties are located in Colorado, four counties in Wyoming, four counties in New Mexico, three counties in Utah, two boroughs in Alaska, and one county each in California, Idaho, and Nevada.